jordanluyke/cloudflare-ddns/README.md

 # Cloudflare DDNS

-Updates a Cloudflare DNS record with current IP.
+Updates a Cloudflare DNS record with public IP of device.

 ### Setup